gierens/rft/README.md

 6. Remove
 7. MkDir
 8. RmDir
+9. Checksum
-9. Close (shouldn't this be a separate frame maybe)
+10. Close (shouldn't this be a separate frame maybe)